Particular/ServicePulse/docs/frontend/platform-health-page.md

 - primary error instance
 - zero or more remote instances
 - monitoring instance when configured
+- ServicePulse

 Each row shows:

 - instance type
-- instance name, linked directly to that instance `apiUrl`
+- name
 - current version
 - health state
 - upgrade cue when a newer version is known
 - no upgrade cue when the page only knows that versions differ but does not know a newer target version

+Platform instances link their name directly to `apiUrl`.
+The `ServicePulse` row keeps the name as plain text.

 Rows for degraded or unavailable instances can expand to show details.